COVID-19 UPDATE: NU is open; faculty/staff are working remotely if possible; campuses are open for in-person learning this fall.MORE INFO

 The University of Nebraska monitors hundreds of legislative bills each year that could impact college affordability, campus operations, research, economic development and our academic programs.

-Here are just a few key legislative bills impacting the University of Nebraska.
+Stay tuned for updates on key legislative bills impacting the University of Nebraska.

 What Does Being an Advocate Mean to You?

 “I’ve been able to get a great education, for an affordable cost, that’s preparing me for my future.
 I want other young people to have the same opportunity.
 For my fellow students and I, the state’s partnership with its University sends a strong message that policymakers want to invest in the next generation.”